simonhq/accu_allergies/readme.md

 ## Installation

 This app is best installed using [HACS](https://github.com/custom-components/hacs), so that you can easily track and download updates.

 Alternatively, you can download the `accu_allergies` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `accu_allergies` module.

 ## How it works

 The [AccuWeather](https://www.accuweather.com/) site provides this information, this just scrapes the page and makes the information available as a sensor in HA.

-As this is non time critical sensor, it does not get the information on a set time schedule, but watches a input_boolean that you specify for when to update the sensor.
+As this is non time critical sensor, it only gets the information on a set time schedule, once per day at 5.07am, but it also watches an `input_boolean` that you specify for when to update the sensor.
 You can obviously automate when you want that input_boolean to turn on.

-### To Run
+### To Run outside of the schedule

 You will need to create an input_boolean entity to watch for when to update the sensor.
 When this `input_boolean` is turned on, whether manually or by another automation you create, the scraping process will be run to create/update the sensor.

 To reduce the number of requests to the website, I have made this a two stage system, with one `input_boolean` controlling when the data is requested from the website and a second when you want to update the sensors, meaning doing a HA restart won't trigger html requests, just reads from your file.

 Therefore you will need to chain the two `input_boolean` requests so that one is offset by a minute to allow for the data to be downloaded.